Training Employees on Corporate Technology with Generative AI: Recommendations and Limitations

 Topical Health Information: Tom has recently been diagnosed with high blood pressure and is trying to manage his condition through diet, exercise, and medication.

-If you want first and last names, ask it!
+If you want first and last names, ask for them!

 Summarize Information

 Sometimes, it’s necessary to reference other content in training, especially for corporate technology with dense user guides (yuck) or requirements.
-Instead of simply linking to external content in the training, paste that information into your generative AI tool and ask it to summarize the content.
+Instead of simply linking to external content in the training, paste it into your generative AI tool and ask it to summarize it.

-You can offer up a computer-generated summary for employees so they can get the gist of the information in less time.
-That will help them get the essential information quickly while distracting less from the training.
+You can provide a computer-generated summary for employees so they can grasp the key points in less time.
+That will help them access essential information quickly while minimizing distractions from the training.

 Convert Content to Different Formats